ipadkid358/FlexToTheos/readMe.md

 Enter a number and get a Theos project.
 Fairly straight forward CLI

-TODOs:
+Known issues:
- - Support for Swift classes
+ - Swift classes are not yet supported
+ - Tweaks for `com.flex.systemwide` may not work properly

 Compile:
 ```bash